 It was a five-course affair.
 After a get-acquainted cocktail in the lounge, punctuated with rambles to the kitchen to speak with Daniel and observe the proceedings there, we joined the other guests at a long table.
 Overhead, a feathered chandelier cast bold shadows against the walls; two modern floor lamps of crushed paper were the only other decorations in the room.

-Daniel popped in and out between courses, finishing off each part of the meal, pouring wine, telling us about the food on our plates and generally making sure everyone was having a good time.
-Read more about Daniel in this profile by Mary Scherpe, recently published in Stil in Berlin.
+Throughout the meal, Daniel popped in and out between courses, effortlessly finishing off each part of the meal.
+As he poured wine, he told us about the food on our plates and generally made sure everyone was having a good time.

 Conversation over our dinner table tended to be about the food, with everyone curious as to how such satisfying dishes could be created without actually cooking.
 Boris was happy to let us in on a few culinary secrets, which just whetted my appetite to learn more.
 Organic wine was an ideal accompaniment to our meal.